grpc-ecosystem/grpc-gateway/docs/docs/mapping/customizing_openapi_output.md

 If you require internal or unreleased fields and APIs to be hidden from your API documentation, [`google.api.VisibilityRule`](https://github.com/googleapis/googleapis/blob/9916192ab15e3507e41ba2c5165182fec06120d0/google/api/visibility.proto#L89) annotations can be added customize where they are generated.
 Combined with the option `visibility_restriction_selectors` overlapping rules will appear in the OpenAPI output.

+`visibility_restriction_selectors` can be declared multiple times as an option to include multiple visibility restrictions in the output. e.g. `opt: visibility_restriction_selectors=PREVIEW,visibility_restriction_selectors=INTERNAL`.

 Elements without `google.api.VisibilityRule` annotations will appear as usual in the generated output.

 These restrictions and selectors are completely arbitrary and you can define whatever values or hierarchies you want.
 In the example `INTERNAL`, `PREVIEW` are used, but `INTERNAL`, `ALPHA`, `BETA`, `RELEASED`, or anything else could be used if you wish.